 There Were Two Killers: (1) Obsessed Fan and Victim Cristiano Berti, and (2) Writer Peter Neal

-Writer/director Dario Argento's terrifying slasher horror film told about an unidentified murderer (with black gloved hands) on the loose in Rome, who was obsessed with mystery best-selling American novelist Peter Neal (Tony Franciosa) while he was promoting his latest book.
+Writer/director Dario Argento's terrifying slasher horror film told about an unidentified murderer (with black gloved hands) on the loose in Rome, who was obsessed with mystery best-selling American novelist Peter Neal (Tony Franciosa) while he was promoting his latest book, titled Tenebrae.

-Neal had murdered Berti with an axe to the head, to cover up his own revenge killings of:
+Neal was also responsible for the axe-murder of Berti, to cover up his own revenge killings of:

 Emma Died of Cancer, Leaving Two Sons Behind